 Rules over protecting AI inventions are developing fast too, but experts agree that proving infringement of an AI-created invention could be problematic.

 "On the face of it, we have a flexible IP system that allows technology to develop and for the definition of technical contribution or technical character to evolve in law.
 But the law always lags," adds Finnie.

 And with lawyers lining up to challenge any patent that is assisted by a computer, the law is offering infringers a gamble that could be worth the risk of a trial.

-Download a copy of Swipe Right: Smart choices in disruptive times to explore this topic in further detail.
+Download a copy of Multiplicity: Smart choices in disruptive times to explore this topic in further detail.